How do I make an appointment?

 Most people have some form of abnormality or findings in their bodies.
 For instance, due to our sedentary lifestyles, where we spend a lot of time sitting in front of screens, almost everyone has some degree of spine degeneration.
 However, many of these findings are harmless, and it's essential to be aware of them when we are healthy so they aren't misinterpreted as something more serious later on.
 It's worth noting that less than 5% of individuals receive life-changing news.

-Is there a size or weight limit for conducting a full-body scan?
+The weight limit for a full-body scan

 Our Open Bore MRI can handle individuals weighing up to 550 pounds (249 Kg).

 Certainly, it is possible to schedule an appointment on behalf of someone else.
 However, we would require the individual's details and contact information in order to proceed.
-Our team will then reach out to the person to obtain their patient history and verify that their eligibility for the scan.
+Our team will then reach out to the person to obtain their patient history and verify their eligibility for the scan.

 Is it safe to undergo a scan if I have a pacemaker?